lucyod10/dinoland/README.md

 ## Knows Issues

-- Posessions do not resize on load on some occasions.
-Quick Fix: resize your window to trigger.
-- Not mobile responsive.
+- Not mobile compatible for creating and editing dinosaurs.